-Participation (10%)
+Participation (15%)

-Participation marks will be assigned during the synchronous live lectures.
-Students will be asked questions live during the lectures and will respond using the Top Hat platform.
+Participation marks will be assigned during the lectures.
+Students will be asked questions in person during the lectures and will respond using the Top Hat platform.
 There is no cost to students for using the Top Hat platform.
 Marks will be assigned based on both participation and accuracy of responses.
-Students must be physically present for the entire class time.
+Students must be present in person for the entire class time.
 All questions must be answered throughout the class to be eligible for credit.
+Half the marks will count for participating on the question and the other half for getting the answer to the question correct.
+Students must be physically present for the entire class time to attempt Top Hat.
+It is a breach of academic integrity to do the Top Hat from outside the classroom or to receive answers from another section.
+You must be physically present in the classroom to attempt Top Hat.